Mediaset, Vivendi seek compromise to revive European growth plan- sources

 In a bid to break the stalemate, the heads of the two groups resumed contacts this month.

-The two sources said the groups were looking at ways to relaunch Mediaset's pan-European TV project, which the Milanese broadcaster considers vital, with Vivendi's backing.
+The two sources said the groups were looking at ways to relaunch Mediaset's pan-European growth strategy, which the Milanese broadcaster considers vital, with Vivendi's backing.

 A solution is not yet in sight and the uncertainty created by the pandemic complicates matters, the sources said.